A Penny Well Spent

 Instead, Clifford turned to Jean and said, ‘That hurt y’know.’

-‘Sorry, I was getting into character.
-See, I imagine Bob Holness is married to a strong woman who gets very annoyed when he does something stupid.’
+‘Sorry, I was getting into character,’ she replied.
+‘See, I imagine Bob Holness is married to a strong woman who gets very annoyed when he messes up a perfectly simple plan.’

 ‘Duly noted.’

 The woman turned back and informed them that Mr Crapp would indeed see them, and that they should head to his office on the third floor.
 The only-fictionally-married couple thanked her and left to meet Mr Walter Crapp.
+As they did, the receptionist returned to her computer, humming the Blockbusters theme as she tapped away on the keyboard.
+Little did she know that she’d one day go on to not only appear on the show, but to win it.
+Sadly this would happen in a dream though, so nobody else would see it.

 ‘Calm down,’ said Faucet, reaching out to settle him back down into bed.
 ‘You’re in a hospital.
 You had a stroke, so my friend and I brought you here.’

-‘Yes, that’s right.
-There was another young man, he hit me with his sex whip.
+‘Yes, that’s right,’ the old man nodded, looking around the ward.
+‘There was another young man, he hit me with his sex whip.
 Where is he?’

 ‘It’s not…’ Faucet stuttered, glancing around awkwardly and lowering his tone, ‘It’s not a sex whip.
 That was Flush, he had to go to work, so I said I’d stay with you.’